-Figure 2 shows the performance improvement from using Quick-Start across a range of file sizes, in terms of the transfer time of a single TCP connection.
-The simulations involve a simple scenario with capacity set at 100 Mbps, various link delays, routers with unlimited buffers, routers willing to allocate 90% of their capacity to Quick-Start requests, and TCP making large enough Quick-Start Requests to cover the whole link bandwidth.
-In each simulation, only a single flow is active.
-The results show that using Quick-Start aids performance - especially for medium-sized transfers that are not much larger than the approved Quick-Start request.
-The plot shows that Quick-Start is less beneficial for short transfers (e.g., small web objects), because the transfer time is already short without Quick-Start.
 In addition, Quick-Start's benefits drop off for long transfers, where the initial startup phase is transient and steady state behavior dictates the overall performance.
-These results are similar to earlier results from Sundarrajan [24].
-In general, the optimal Quick-Start behavior occurs when the Quick-Start request results in an initial window N that covers the entire transfer.
-In this case, a data transfer of $log_2(N+2) - 1$ round-trip times without Quick-Start (with an initial window of two packets) is reduced to a data transfer of a single round-trip time with Quick-Start.
+These results are similar to earlier results from Sundarrajan [25].
+In general, the optimal Quick-Start behavior occurs with a transfer of N packets, and an initial congestion window from Quick-Start of N packets as well.
+In this case, a data transfer of $log_2(N+2) - 1$ round-trip times (with an initial window of two packets) is reduced to a data transfer of a single round-trip time.